This Peruvian roast chicken borrows its accent from a marinade of paprika, cumin, and garlic, which results in the dish's amazing orange hue.

-Following up on what author Mindy Fox mentioned above, we’ve roasted hens in all manner of roasting pans and baking dishes and cast-iron skillets.
-As such, we can attest to the fact that the size does indeed matter.
-Too snug a vessel and the chicken skin along the sides and bottom of your hen will turn soggy rather than shatteringly crisp.
-Too large a dish and the lovely jus will evaporate in a hot oven.
-(And trust us, you don’t want to miss a drop of these lovely, if perhaps slightly untraditional, pan juices.)
+The amazing Technicolor Dreamcoat on this chicken is sorta spectacular.
+That’s to say nothing of its taste.
+But what’s just as spectacular about this roast chicken?
+That fact that you don’t require a special roasting pan to make it.
+You can essentially roast it in anything—we’ve used baking dishes, cast-iron skillets, just about anything.
+The only trick is that size does, indeed, matter.
+If the sides of the dish are too high, the chicken skin along the sides and bottom of your hen will turn steam and turn soggy rather than shatteringly crisp.
+Too large a dish and the lovely jus (that’s French for unspeakably flavorful juices that the chicken exudes into the roasting pan) will evaporate in a hot oven.
+And trust us, you don’t want to miss a drop of these lovely juices.
 What you need is something that’s not too big, not too small, but just the right size.
 We find that something along the lines of a 12- to 14-inch cast-iron or ovenproof skillet works quite nicely.
+Originally published January 24, 2011.–Renee Schettler Rossi

 Peruvian Roast Chicken Recipe